Economy of Armenia: Agriculture

 Cornelian cherries, figs, pears, peaches and apples sold at a market in Yerevan are among a few of Armenian agricultural products.

 Although agriculture used to make up a larger share of Armenia's economy, this share has been declining and sits at 7.9% of Armenia's GDP.
+Despite this relative decline, around 30% of the Armenian workforce is still employed in the agriculture industry.
 Roughly 16% of Armenia's land is arable, with most of the richest farmland concentrated near the Aras River valley and in the valleys north of Yerevan.
-Armenia grows a variety of crops, with some of the most prominent being figs, pomegranates, olives, peaches, walnuts, quince, and apricots (Armenia is the world's 9th largest producer).
+The agriculture sector currently has a near equal distribution of crops and livestock, with the former accounting for 47.5% of the industry, and the latter accounting for 52.5%.